meschedl/PPP-Lab-Resources/Protocols_and_Lab_Resources/DNA_and_RNA_Extraction_Protocols/High_Molecular_Weight_DNA_Extraction/MinION_Library_Prep.md

 # Long Read DNA Library Prep Protocol with the [Oxford Nanopore Ligation Sequencing Kit](https://store.nanoporetech.com/ligation-sequencing-kit.html) and the [NEB Companion Module for Oxford Nanopore Technologies Ligation Sequencing](https://www.neb.com/products/e7180-nebnext-companion-module-for-oxford-nanopore-technologies-ligation-sequencing#Product%20Information) for MinION Sequencing

 #### This prep has been successful with 1.3ug total starting DNA.
-DNA quality as very very high molecular weight: the majority of fragments over 60,000bp in length (as measured by Genomic TapeStation Assay)
+DNA quality should be very very high molecular weight: the majority of fragments over 60,000bp in length (as measured by Genomic TapeStation Assay)

 #### Usually you won't be sequencing more than one sample on a MinION at once.
 You can do more than one library prep with the same sample to have enough library to re-load the MinION multiple times.